listendev/lstn/docs/cheatsheet.md

 ### Flags

 ```
--q, --jq string   filter the output using a jq expression
 --json   output the verdicts (if any) in JSON form
 ```

 ### Config Flags